Installation & System Requirements

 Once you have granted or denied permissions, the app will create the required connections to your Home Assistant instance and then take you to your Home Assistant home screen.
 Depending on the app version, you may see a "What's New" screen in between the end of setup and be taken to your home screen.

 If you have difficulties completing setting up the app, please see the troubleshooting guide.

 Adding Additional Servers

-Once you have set up your first server, you can add additional Home Assistant instances via the App Configuration page and the "Add Server" option.
+Once you have set up your first server, you can add additional Home Assistant instances via Settings > Companion App and the "Add Server" option.
 Servers on the same local network as your device will be discovered and listed automatically or you can manually enter the address in the same way as setting up the first server.

 TLS Client Authentication

 If your Home Assistant requires TLS Client Authentication (because it is behind a reverse proxy configured to perform TLS Client Authentication), the app will ask for a certificate.
 If no matching certificate is installed or supplied, you might see an error or a blank screen depending on your setup.